 Condo inventory surged, notably in King County which now has more than four times the number of condo listings than 12 months ago.

-"We're continuing to see a balancing of the market, yet it is still seller-leaning, driven by our region's continued job formation and a lack of inventory," observed Mike Grady, president and COO of Coldwell Banker Bain.
-"For all the talk of doom and gloom in real estate" he said his calculations show home values have increased at four times the rate of inflation since December 2014 when the "hot market" began.
+"We're continuing to see a balancing of the market, yet it is still seller-leaning, driven by our region's continued job formation and a lack of inventory," observed Mike Grady, president, and COO of Coldwell Banker Bain.
+"For all the talk of doom and gloom in real estate," he said his calculations show home values have increased at four times the rate of inflation since December 2014 when the "hot market" began.

-Grady pointed to the gap between December's closed sales (6,374) and the volume of new listings (3,631) to replenish supply.
+Grady pointed to the gap between December's closed sales (6,374) and the volume of new listings (3,631) to replenish the supply.
 He expects more growth in inventory this year, "but still not to the level of a truly balanced market of five or so months of supply."
 Grady also anticipates prices increases, "although not at the rate they have been.
 So, still a great time for both buyers and sellers to enter the market."

 Other industry leaders also described the market in terms of a transition or recovery.

-Lennox Scott, chairman and CEO of John L. Scott Real Estate, said a favorable market is returning for home buyers in Seattle and the Eastside.
+Lennox Scott, chairman, and CEO of John L. Scott Real Estate said a favorable market is returning for home buyers in Seattle and the Eastside.
 "Improved affordability, with both lower interest rates and adjusted lower housing prices from the spring of 2018 will lead the way," he stated, adding "Although unsold inventory of homes for sale is still considered a shortage, the larger number of unsold homes, combined with new listings, will moderate the price increases in the year ahead."

 "Last year was a recovery year," said George Moorhead, who believes 2019 will mirror it in several ways.
 "Balancing inventory, moderate appreciation of home values, tempered buyer demand with rising interest rates and reduced tax incentives" are among his expectations.
-"Buyer affordability in 2019 will be based on perception of good value and mortgage interest rates," suggested Moorhead, the designated broker and owner of Bentley Properties.
+"Buyer affordability in 2019 will be based on the perception of good value and mortgage interest rates," suggested Moorhead, the designated broker, and owner of Bentley Properties.
 "The looming feeling of a hard-hitting recession keeps many would-be homeowners on the sidelines, thinking 'It is better to watch and wait' even though economic factors point towards a continued healthy, yet moderate market."

 John Deely called 2018 "the transition year for the traditional Pacific Northwest 10-year market cycle."
 The swing from a sellers' market to a more balanced market was evident by the second quarter of 2018 as the absorption of new and standing inventory slowed due to a decrease in pending sales explained Deely, a member of the Northwest MLS board of directors.